mstephen19/nanolith/README.md

 await cluster.closeAll();
 ```

+> **Note:** Service clusters can be treated like a sort of task queue, as all services are managed by the [pool](#-managing-concurrency), and all task calls are managed by the cluster itself.

 For simplicity of the above example, we are only running a single task.
 However, `ServiceCluster` can be used to run a large amount of heavy operations in true parallel on multiple services.

 > **Tip:** To automatically re-launch services on a cluster when they exit with a non-zero code, look into the `autoRenew` option.